László Salacz

 László Salacz (born in Kalocsa, Hungary on 21 May 1971) is a Hungarian lawyer and politician.
-He is a member of parliament in the National Assembly of Hungary (Országgyűlés) since May 2014 and is also a member of the Hungarian Bar Association.
+He was a member of parliament in the National Assembly of Hungary (Országgyűlés) from May 2014 to May 2026 and is also a member of the Hungarian Bar Association.

 Political career

 Since 2004, Salacz has been a member of Fidesz.
 In the 2014 election, Salacz was elected to represent the constituency of Bács-Kiskun 1 with 51.34% of the vote.
 Salacz was re-elected in 2018 and 2022 with 54.53% and 59.02% of the vote respectively.
+Throughout his parliamentary career, Salacz was a member of the Legislative Committee from 2014 to 2026.
+He served as a vice-chairman of the aforementioned committee since 2017.
+Salacz was defeated by Tisza candidate Attila Csőszi in the 2026 Hungarian parliamentary election, thus he did not secure a mandate after 12 years.